Budibase/website/content/blog/data/workflow-management-database-design.md

 For instance, the data we store about our fleet management workflows will probably be quite a bit different from a HR process.
 To reflect this fact, we’re going to create a new table called *requestData*.

 This is a key part of any database design for approval workflows.
+Check out our guide to building a [business rules engine](https://budibase.com/blog/automation/business-rules-engine/).

 Along with a unique ID, this will store a series of name/value pairs.
 That way, we’ll be able to store whatever data is relevant to each individual request and process.
 This gets a many-to-one relationship with our *requests* table: